Icon-Newsletter-smaller

 Your employer should give you a notice of dismissal specifying its grounds at least 30 days before the termination effectivity date.
 The company must also send a copy of the notice to the Regional Office of the Department of Labor and Employment (DOLE) where the employer is located.

-Are all terminated employees entitled to separation pay, you might wonder.
+You might be wondering whether all terminated employees are entitled to separation pay.
 The short answer is no.

 Don't expect to receive separation pay if you've resigned, unless this benefit is included in your employment contract or company policy.
-However, you will still get your back pay after resignation.
+However, you'll still get your back pay after your resignation.

 If you're dismissed from work due to any of these just causes (as stated in the Labor Code), you also don’t qualify for separation pay.[4]